 From a learner perspective, this is a great and safe spot.
 The side-onshore winds are sure to bring you back to shore no matter what, and the large sandy beach means I knew I would always get back to land.
-The sandy aspect is reassuring too, as I did not have to fear a rocky landing like at Third Avenue or Coyote Point, or even Sherman levees, our traditional sports in the San Francisco Bay Area.
+The sandy aspect is reassuring too, as I did not have to fear a hard landing like at Third Avenue or Coyote Point, or even Sherman levees, our traditional sports in the San Francisco Bay Area.
 In strong winds, though, the swells can be a challenge for beginners or young intermediates.
-That said, there is always someone on the look out and ATVs are here for the rescue (and forbidden on the dunes for preservation!).
+That said, there is always someone on the look out, and ATVs are here to the rescue (and forbidden on the dunes for preservation!).

 When I learned windsurfing and first rented the equipment, different sizes of sails were available at all time.
 With the entrance of the shop right by the water, it was easy to change sails at any time, especially these big sails I used for learning how to waterstart.

 Kayak or dive in the Sea of Cortez which Jacques-Yves Cousteau used to call an aquarium.
 Swim with whale sharks in the Sea of Cortez.
 Horseback ride or hike through the desert of cacti.
 Take Mexican cooking classes.
 Go on a day trip to La Paz or Todos Santos.
 Hike to the Sierra Lagunas.
 Or simply sleep in to recover from the other non-stop windy days.
 Check our Top Things to Do in La Paz,